simonzhang00/ripser-plusplus/README.md

 ## Python Bindings

-Birkan Gokbag is the author of Python bindings for Ripser++.
 For information on how to use the Python bindings, consult the README documentation under the ripser-plusplus/python/ directory.

 To install the Python bindings from the ripser-plusplus directory, type the command: